Listen to the article:

 7. Use Local Business Schema Markup

 Schema markup provides a more detailed message to search engines describing what your business is about, so it will help Google identify your business’s location.
-Schema is crucial to getting your site to show up in rich snippets and the carousels of Google’s search results.
+Following schema best practices is crucial to getting your site to show up in rich snippets and the carousels of Google’s search results.

 Boost Your Business With a Local SEO Strategy